3and4/Leither/doc/GongShi-en.md

 **Data Storage**
 In theory Sparse Merkle Tree is an equilibrium probability binary tree.
 The closer to top, the evener the distribution.
 Close to the bottom, the length of branches will vary substantially.
 It is necessary to reduce the disparity.
 On the other hand, a 160-bit account number is inconvenient to process.
 Since one byte can differentiate 8 levels of the tree, 8 levels are stratified together.
 Assume tree node information is 36 bytes (network number 8 bytes + amount 8 bytes + account number 20 bytes ).
 **Node Group**
+One group is a sub-tree that can hold up to 256 nodes, with max height of 64.
+The max storage space of one group is 10KB.
 **Sub-Database**
 Every 256 node groups or less can be stored in one sub-database.
 One sub-database requires a maximum of 2.5MB of space to store 65536 node accounts.
 **Miner's bookkeeping database**